Crohn's & Colitis Foundation, Northern Texas/ Oklahoma Chapter

 Needs

-For over fifty years, the Crohn’s & Colitis Foundation has addressed the unique needs of the IBD community.
-Our goal is for all IBD patients to achieve remission (reduction or disappearance of disease symptoms) as we search for cures.
+For over fifty years, the Crohn’s & Colitis Foundation has addressed the unique needs of the Inflammatory Bowel Disease (IBD) community.
+Our mission is to ensure that every IBD patient has the opportunity to achieve remission as we work urgently toward cures for Crohn’s disease and ulcerative colitis.

 Equity Statement